apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.diags.debug.enabled INT 0
    :reloadable:

-   Enables logging for diagnostic messages whose log level is `diag` or `debug`.
+   When set to 1, enables logging for diagnostic messages whose log level is `diag` or `debug`.

+   When set to 2, interprets the :ts:cv:`proxy.config.diags.debug.client_ip` setting determine whether diagnostic messages are logged.

+.. ts:cv:: CONFIG proxy.config.diags.debug.client_ip STRING NULL

+   if :ts:cv:`proxy.config.diags.debug.enabled` is set to 2, this value is tested against the source IP of the incoming connection.
+If there is a match, all the diagnostic messages for that connection and the related outgoing connection will be logged.

 .. ts:cv:: CONFIG proxy.config.diags.debug.tags STRING http|dns